JPMorgan's Dimon calls settling legal issues 'nerve-wracking'

 Beyond JPMorgan's regulatory troubles, Dimon took up a wide range of topics, including interest rate risk, cyber attacks and stock performance.
 He also warned of three looming threats to the company beyond its usual competitors: large, global Chinese banks, technological obsolescence and non-bank financial companies that operate largely outside of current bank regulators.

 Four Chinese banks are following rapidly growing Chinese companies overseas, he said.
-As examples of non-bank competitors, he cited the PayPal business of eBay Inc (EBAY.O), money market funds, real estate investment trusts and middle-market loan funds.
+As examples of non-bank competitors, he cited the PayPal business of eBay Inc, money market funds, real estate investment trusts and middle-market loan funds.

 Dimon said he looks forward to interest rates rising from their currently low levels, which he expects will boost JPMorgan profits.
 But he cautioned, "When rates do normalize, we know one thing for certain - it will happen differently from what people expect.
 And my guess is that when it happens, it will be faster than people expect."